huymq1710/kotlin-design-patterns/src/main/kotlin/creational/prototype/README.md

 ⚠️ Requires implementing a cloning mechanism which might be complex.

-## Real-World Applications of Factory Method Pattern in Java
+## Real-World Applications of Prototype Method Pattern in Java

 * In Java, the `Object.clone()` method is a classic implementation of the Prototype pattern.
 * GUI libraries often use prototypes for creating buttons, windows, and other widgets.